-- Whisk together flour, poppy seeds, baking powder, salt and half of lemon zest in a small bowl.
+- Whisk together flour, baking powder and salt in a small bowl.
 Set aside.

-- Place yogurt, 3/4 cup sugar, eggs and olive oil in a large bowl and whisk until combined.
+- Place lemon zest, yogurt, sugar, eggs, poppy seeds, oil, lemon juice, milk and vanilla extract in a large bowl and whisk until combined.
 Gently fold flour mixture into yogurt mixture until just combined.
 (Batter will look lumpy.)

 - Pour batter into pan and bake for 42 - 47 minutes or until toothpick inserted in the center of the loaf comes out clean.